• bahuvrihi •

 Meaning: A compound noun or adjective comprising two words, A and B, which means "having a B that is A", such as high-potency in high-potency vitamins.
 A is usually an adjective and B, a noun, though A may be a noun, as in egghead.

 Notes: Bahuvrihis differ from other compounds in that they have no head.
 In the compound birdhouse, house is the head and bird, the modifier, because a birdhouse is a house.
 But a halfwit is not half a wit but rather someone who has half a wit, making halfwit a bahuvrihi.
 Bahuvrihi compounds are found in all languages.
-In Greek we find rododaktylos "rosy-fingered" (dawn), in Latin magnanimus "great-minded".
+In Greek we find rododaktylos "rosy-fingered" (dawn), and in Latin, magnanimus "great-minded".
 They are very common in English: hatchback and Red Sox are bahuvrihis; so are tenderfoot, highbrow, and longhair.

 In Play: Let's say someone calls you "dogbreath".
 You could get angry and let them win the verbal duel with this blunt challenge.
 Alternatively, you could parry and thrust with this line: "Is that the best bahuvrihi you can come up with?"
 Then claim, "Touché," and walk away, leaving the aggressor in mental and spiritual disarray with no dictionary to shield himself.